AdamKyle/flare/resources/info/skill-information/section-2.md

 ## Class Skills

 There are some skills that are class based only.
 Some might have restrictions like a Prophet needing Healing spells equipped in order to get their bonus.
-These skills mostly increase the damage, the fight timout, the healing and/or the armour class bonus.
+These skills mostly increase the damage, the fight timeout, the healing and/or the armour class bonus.

 Each class has one, and you can see what your class skill is by visiting the [Races and Classes](/information/races-and-classes) documentation and viewing your selected class.
 This will tell you what your class skill is.